hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Different entry rules create different trading behaviors and risk profiles.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 3 introduces our entry rules, which control when we actually enter trades.
+The first parameter, Require Both MA, determines whether price must be above or below both moving averages, or just one of them.
+Setting this to true creates a stricter filter with fewer but higher quality signals.
+The second parameter, Minimum Bars Above MA, prevents us from jumping into trades on the very first bar.
+Instead, we can require confirmation by waiting for one or more consecutive bars to meet our criteria.
+Setting this to zero gives instant entries, while setting it to one or higher adds confirmation."

 ```mql5
 input group "=== Entry Rules ==="
 // Determines if price must be above/below BOTH MAs or just ONE